zooniverse/aggregation-for-caesar/Scripts.md

   -h, --help            show this help message and exit

 Load Workflow Files:
-  These files can be exported from a project\'s Data Export tab
+  This file can be exported from a project\'s Data Export tab

-  workflow_csv          The csv file containing the workflow data -c WORKFLOW_CONTENT, --workflow_content WORKFLOW_CONTENT
+  workflow_csv          The csv file containing the workflow data
-                        The (optional) workflow content file can be provided to create a lookup table for task/answer/tool numbers to the text used on the workflow.

-ID, version numbers, and language:
+Workflow ID and version numbers:
-  Enter the workflow ID, major version number, minor version number, and language
+  Enter the workflow ID, major version number, and minor version number

   workflow_id           the workflow ID you would like to extract -v VERSION, --version VERSION